nobohan/OpenArdenneMap/qgis/README.md

 These PostGIS queries were just defined as layers in the QGIS DB manager and then added to the map.

-However, for some performances issues, it seems easier to filter from a PostGIS layer from the DB rather than defining a new SQL layer with the DB manager.
+However, for some performances issues, it seems easier to filter directly from a PostGIS layer from the DB rather than defining a new SQL layer with the DB manager.
 Whenever possible, layers are full PostGIS tables that are just filtered for the required elements.

-### Much more simple rules for scaling in QGIS

-QGIS supports the use of geographic units for defining the sizes of symbols (meters at scale, map units), whereas Mapnik/cartoCSS, as far as I know, only deals with pixels units.
-It means that, in QGIS, you can define a size which will be depending on the map scale.
-This is really useful for very high map scale (i.e., > 1:10000), where some elements such as road widths can take their "real" size on the map.
-For the same effect in Mapnik, we have to define different widths for every zoom level.

-### Use of QGIS variables

-A key advantage of using Mapnik and cartoCSS is that we can define variables that are used throughout the project, typically for some dimensioning variables and colors.
-Hopefully, we can also define variables in a QGIS project (Go to Project > Properties > Variables) and use them in the style definitions.

 ### How to prevent overlapping symbols/labels

 This is a core functionality of Mapnik, and a so common but also so hard issue in cartography: how do you prevent symbols that overlaps each other, either from the same layer or from different layers?
 The same applies to labels.
-Unfortunately, preventing overlapping symbols was not found in QGIS.
+Unfortunately, until now preventing overlapping symbols was not found in QGIS.